Known For Acting

 Also Known As

 From Wikipedia, the free encyclopedia.

 John Henshaw (born 1951, Ancoats, Manchester) is a British actor famed for his roles as Ken the landlord in Early Doors, Wilf Bradshaw in Born and Bred and PC Roy Bramwell in The Cops.
-He is sometimes associated with playing "hard men".
-He played John Prescott in ITV drama "Confessions Of A Diary Secretary".

 Description above from the Wikipedia article John Henshaw, licensed under CC-BY-SA, full list of contributors on Wikipedia.